MoonW1nd/codestory/README.md

 | `--clearConsole`    | `--cs` | Clear console before out info                                                               | boolean | false   |
 | `--help`            | `-h`   | Show help                                                                                   | boolean |         |

-### Config files
+## Config file

-Support set often use options in:
+Support set often used options in:
 - `codestory` property in a package.json
 - a JSON or YAML, extensionless `.codestoryrc` file
 - an `.codestoryrc` with the extensions .json, .yaml, .yml, .js, or .cjs (example: `.codestoryrc.json`)